Adventure Performance and Coaching BSc (Hons)

 - Receive tailored outdoor-activity skill development and professional NGB training and assessment with the School of Adventure Studies' 'practical credits system': continuous professional skills development throughout your degree and beyond

-- Easy transfer options available between adventure programmes within the School of Adventure Studies: Adventure Tourism Management; Adventure Education; and Marine and Coastal Tourism
+- Easily transfer between adventure programmes within the School of Adventure Studies: BA (Hons) Adventure Tourism Management; BA (Hons) Adventure Education; and BA (Hons) Marine and Coastal Tourism

 - Excellent links and work-placement opportunities with many adventure-based businesses and institutions in Scotland, the UK and internationally